ansys/pysimai/doc/source/api_reference/selections.rst

     :inherited-members:

-Post-processing Basics
+Postprocessing basics
 ----------------------

-The :attr:`~Selection.post` namespace allows you to run and access all post-processings for existing predictions.
+The :attr:`~Selection.post` namespace allows you to run and access all postprocessings for existing predictions.
+For available postprocessings, see the :py:class:`~ansys.simai.core.data.selection_post_processings.SelectionPostProcessingsMethods` class.
-Please see :py:class:`~ansys.simai.core.data.selection_post_processings.SelectionPostProcessingsMethods`
-for available post-processings.

 .. code-block:: python